theinvincibleknight/AWS-Knowledge-Hub/KeyPair.md

 # Bash script that uses the AWS CLI to retrieve the name of the key pair used for multiple EC2 instances

+## Prerequisites
+- To access AWS services with the `AWS CLI`, you need an `AWS account` and `IAM` credentials.
+When running AWS CLI commands, the AWS CLI needs to have access to those AWS credentials.
+- Install the latest release of the `AWS CLI` version on your computer.
+- Configure the `AWS CLI`

 Here is the bash script:

 ```bash